40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

 On short domestic flights booked in flexible Economy (Flex), each upgrade only costs 4,900 points – that’s eight upgrades.
 At the other end of the scale, a discount Economy (Choice) ticket on a trans-continental route requires 30,000 points to upgrade, so you can only do it once.

-3. Book five short Economy Class flights within Australia
+3. Book six short Economy Class flights within Australia

-The cheapest flight reward you can get costs 7,800 Velocity Points for travel under 600 miles (965 km) on Virgin Australia.
+The good news is that the cheapest Tier 1 Economy reward seat you can book will set you back just 6,200 Velocity Points + taxes for travel under 600 miles (965 km) on Virgin Australia.

 Ad – Scroll down to continue reading.Minimum spend, terms & conditions apply.